maxking/docker-mailman/core/README.md

   to change this if you are happy with postgresql.

 - `DATABASE_TYPE`: It's value can be one of `sqlite`, `postgres` or `mysql` as these are the only three database types that Mailman 3 supports.
-It's defualt value is set to `sqlite` along with the default database class and default database url above.
+Its default value is set to `sqlite` along with the default database class and default database url above.